justifi-tech/web-component-library/.changeset/weak-hairs-notice.md

 "@justifi/webcomponents": patch
 ---

-- Fully resolved issue with the `PaymentForm` component props that show bank-account form.
+- Fully resolved issue with the `PaymentForm` component props that show the bank-account form.